simonjoom/react-mobx-start-kit/README.md

 # React Mobx Starter Kit

-This starter kit is designed to get you up and running with a bunch of awesome new front-end technologies, all on top of a configurable,

-This kit is actually working in developpement mode only .. why? because just i'm lazy and i still not checked webpack config for production...
+This starter kit is designed to get you up and running with a bunch of awesome new front-end technologies, all on top of a configurable, the kit is actually working in developpement mode only .. why? because just i'm lazy and i still not checked webpack config for production...
 So it's a boilerplate to start happy developping : We use last react-hot-loader!

 In building this,  The more important thing for us was to have a good SSR (server side rendering) with not too much complicate code

-SO we decided to merge 4 important features
+We decided to merge 4 important features

 https://github.com/kriasoft/universal-router

 https://github.com/kriasoft/react-starter-kit

 https://github.com/foxhound87/rfx-stack

 https://github.com/gaearon/react-hot-loader